Integration theory for infinite dimensional volatility modulated Volterra processes: Preliminaries

-Finally, we provide a Hilbert-valued integration by parts formula which is inspired by \cite[Theorem 5.2]{carmonatehranchi}.
+Finally, we provide a Hilbert-valued integration by parts formula which is inspired by \cite{carmonatehranchi}, Theorem 5.2.
 However, we need it in a slightly more general setting which is why we include a quick proof here.
 Before we start, we fix a notation.
-Let throughout this article $\tr_{\caG_0}$ denote the trace of a linear operator $A:\caG_0\rightarrow L_2(\caG_0,\caG_1)$ taken only over $\caG_0$, i.e.
+Let throughout this article $\tr_{\caG_0}$ denote the trace of a linear operator $A\dvtx \caG _0\rightarrow L_2(\caG_0,\caG_1)$ taken only over $\caG_0$, that is,

 where $(e_k)_{k\in\N}$ is a CONS of $\caG_0$.
 Consequently, the object $\tr_{\caG_0}(A)$ takes values in $\caG_1$.
-From the definition of the Skorohod integral as the adjoint of the Malliavin derivative one has that for all $u\in L^2(\Omega\times[0,T];L_2(\caG_0,\caG_1))$ and $A\in\D^{1,2}(L_2(\caG_1,\caG_2))$
+From the definition of the Skorohod integral as the adjoint of the Malliavin derivative one has that for all $u\in L^2(\Omega\times[0,T];L_2(\caG _0,\caG_1))$ and $A\in\D^{1,2}(L_2(\caG_1,\caG_2))$

 where the integrand is $\caG_2$-valued and the integral is understood as a Bochner integral.
-Similarly, one could write the trace outside the integral, which would yield an $L_2(\caG_0,\caG_0\otimes \caG_2)$-valued integrand and integral.
+Similarly, one could write the trace outside the integral, which would yield an $L_2(\caG_0,\caG_0\otimes\caG _2)$-valued integrand and integral.
 Now we are in the position to formulate the integration by parts formula.